Expand All | Collapse All

-Dr. Atkinson serves on the Internal Medicine Self-Evaluation Program Committee for the American Board of Internal Medicine.
-He has served on the Association of Directors of Geriatric Academic Programs Fellowship Directors Committee from 2004 to 2011, is a faculty mentor for the American Geriatrics Society and the Association of Program Directors of Internal Medicine from 2011 through 2015, and was elected to Fellowship in the American College of Physicians in 2011.
+Dr. Atkinson serves on the American Board of Internal Medicine's Internal Medicine Self-Evaluation Program Committee.
+He has served on the Association of Directors of Geriatric Academic Programs Fellowship Directors Committee from 2004 to 2011, is a faculty mentor for the American Geriatrics Society and the Association of Program Directors of Internal Medicine from 2011 through 2015 and was elected to Fellowship in the American College of Physicians in 2011.

 Dr. Atkinson received a biology degree from Wofford College and his medical degree from the Medical University of South Carolina.
 He completed internal medicine residency training in geriatrics fellowship at Wake Forest Baptist Medical Center.
 He completed a master's degree in health sciences research in 2008 from Wake Forest University.

 As of February 2019, Dr. Atkinson reported no external relationships.

 Dr. Moormeier, board certified in Internal Medicine, Medical Oncology and Hematology, is Chairman of the Department of Medicine at the University of Missouri-Kansas City School of Medicine (UMKC) and a staff physician at Truman Medical Center in Kansas City.